-Power Music Professional has a tool which allows a folder of PDF files to be automatically imported into Power Music.
+Power Music Professional has a tool which allows a folder of PDF files of sheet music to be automatically imported into Power Music.
 Each PDF file will contain one piece of music, with the file name being the title of the piece.